k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 Run the Discovery job on the table's interfaces.
 Once the job has been completed, the interface metadata would be retrieved from the Catalog.

-Note that if you define a different interface in the target environment, you need to run the Discovery process on the **target interface** in order to get the table's list, order, and fields from the Catalog.
+Note that if you define a different interface in the target environment, you need to run the discovery process on the **target interface** in order to get the table's list, order, and fields from the Catalog.

 ## Step 5 - Special Handling and Disabling Tables' Selection